The Maple Leafs need to figure out who their third-line center will be next season.

 The Leafs tried to sign Evan Rodrigues last offseason, so maybe they try again.
 However, he’s probably better off on the wing.
 If he is going to play center, the Leafs would probably want him to start on the fourth line rather than the third.

-Vladislav Namestnikov was also linked to the Leafs last offseason, but he hasn’t graded out overly well by GAR or xGAR and he’d under contract with the Red Wings for a $2 million cap hit next season.
+Vladislav Namestnikov was also linked to the Leafs last offseason, but he hasn’t graded out overly well by GAR or xGAR and he’s under contract with the Red Wings for a $2 million cap hit next season.
 He’s a fine depth player, but I wouldn’t give up a ton to trade for him.

 Robert Thomas was pretty much untouchable last offseason, but given that he only scored three goals this year, there’s at least a chance he’s available.
 He’s a good player and only 21, but I just don’t see him getting traded.

 Alex Texier is also only 21 and offers intriguing potential, but he’s 36% in the faceoff circle and needs to improve defensively.
-I don’t see why Columbus would want to move their 21-year-old forwards in their current situation.
+I don’t see why Columbus would want to move 21-year-old forwards in their current situation.

 Haula and Soderberg are better suited for a fourth-line role.
 Trading for one year of Nazem Kadri would sure be interesting, but that’s probably not happening.
 I like Tyson Jost, but so does Colorado, and it seems tough to win a trade with them these days.